 Box 2-1 Cost-effectiveness

 Cost-effectiveness is one type of policy tool used to prioritise actions.
-A tonne of a pollutant abated per unit cost is usually used as the basis on which decisions are made, but, strictly speaking, cost-effectiveness should be judged on an impact basis, such as health effects reduced per unit cost.
+A tonne of a pollutant abated per unit cost is usually used as the basis on which decisions are made, but, strictly speaking, cost-effectiveness should be judged on an impact basis, such as health benefits per unit cost.
 To do this, the costs of implementing measures should be calculated along with the achieved reductions and these should be used to prioritise actions.
 The marginal cost curve in terms of a plot of total quantity of pollution avoided against the marginal cost of reduction (in unit currency/tonne) can form the basis for a consistent calculation of cost-effectiveness.
 A number of past studies have developed methods for assessing the costs of environmental protection measures that can be applied to emissions reduction estimates for particular measures.
 In some cases, regional considerations and health impact assessments may override the natural order of measures presented in any cost curve.

 Planning